jialunpeng/pay-sdk-react/README.md

 ```

 #### Method 4: Custom integration
 Directly import the QR code component and customize the integration and display timing.
+After the user scans the QR code to complete payment, Alipay will notify the business backend of the payment result.

 ```typescript
 import { Alipay } from 'pay-sdk-react';